gin-melodic/gboot/README.md

   level: info
 ```

-**The key-value pairs in the sample configuration file must be included, otherwise the service cannot be started.**
+**The service cannot be launched unless the key-value pairs from the configuration file are present.**

-Then you can start server in your `main.go`:
+Then you can launch http server in `main.go`:

 ```go
 package main